chevah/brink/README.rst

 Release Notes
 =============

+Each change in chevah/brink should be done under a different version number.

+Record the version number in `setup.py`.

 Every change must be documented under release-notes.rst following the same format as earlier releases (see the file contents).

 Note: The release-notes fragment files are only used on chevah/server, so the fragments folder was moved to test/release-notes on this package.